 - The drive-time buffers are built using the open-source Valhalla library that is built on Open Street Maps data.
 The routing is calculated using the Azure Maps API.
 They are both built on different underlying data and on different algorithms so there will be some differences in the results.

 Related to the above, if you filter data in or out based on the within-drivetime buffer, you may remove data that you would not expect.
 This is due to the sample nature of the isochrone.
 It may also be due to one-way streets or similar.

 The isochrone may not match up with the road network on the basemap.
-This is due to the sample nature of an isochrone and that the underlying data between open street maps and google maps may differ.
+This is due to the sample nature of an isochrone and that the underlying data between open street maps and azure maps may differ.

 Troubleshooting Drive Time Results